better cities, happier people

 Why is a friendship expert talking about urban design?
 Because they’re more connected than you think.

-If this is our first time meeting, here’s the synopsis of my 20+ year career: My talks, workshops, press interviews, newsletter, TEDx Talk, and best-selling book, We Should Get Together: The Secret to Cultivating Better Friendships, have helped thousands of adults around the world create stronger friendships, neighborhoods, and workplaces.
-My background in community building and design (visual, programmatic, and UX/UI) gives me:
+My talks, workshops, press interviews, newsletter, TEDx Talk, and bestselling book, We Should Get Together: The Secret to Cultivating Better Friendships, have helped thousands of adults around the world create stronger friendships, neighborhoods, and workplaces.
+My background in community building and design (visual, program, and UX/UI) gives me:

 ✔️ a UX designer’s toolbox